 To any member of the Millenials or Generation Z, it is hard to imagine a time that laptops did not exist.
 It is impossible to imagine a business or household without a computing device at its disposal.
 Of course, choosing the right business laptop doesn’t have to be difficult.
 Today’s laptop offer powerful performance and mobility that allow users to work anywhere.

 We have Dr. Adam Osborne to thank for inventing this breakthrough device.
 Without his innovation, it is hard to imagine what the information economy would look like today.
-Learn more about how a laptop rental can help your business or event.
+Learn more about how laptop rentals can help your business or event.
 We have 1000’s in stock, ready to deliver to your corporate office or venue.